University of Saint Francis-Fort Wayne logo

 Lutheran College of Health Professions

-Acquired in the 1990s, significantly expanding the university's healthcare education offerings.
+Acquired by the university in the 1990s, significantly expanding its health-related academic programs.

 Leadership